ariseandshinecc/AriseandShine_CC/README.md

 - DEBUG=
 - DATABASE_URL=

+## Step 6: Create superuser

+Create a supperuser for Site admin login by running the following command on the terminal or command prompt.
+Follow the prompts, remember you won't see your password as you type.

+    python manage.py createsuperuser

 ## Future improvements

 - Serve admin site from a different subdomain e.g admin.ariseanshinecc.org using django-host or any other appropriate lib.
 - Writing unit tests.